ml4ai/automates/documentation/reports/m1_architecture_report/machine_reading.md

 surrounding the equation.
-Additionally, the PDF can be converted to text in layout-preserving mode (using [Poppler's pdf2text](https://poppler.freedesktop.org/)), which will allow the team to locate the equation identifier and therefore the the text around it, as well as extract the entities and relations required for the grounding the models built by other components of our system.
+Additionally, the PDF can be converted to text in layout-preserving mode (using [Poppler's pdf2text](https://poppler.freedesktop.org/)), which will allow the team to locate the equation identifier and therefore the text around it, as well as extract the entities and relations required for the grounding the models built by other components of our system.

 Once the region surrounding the equation is identified, Odin rules will likewise be used on the text within that region to extract descriptions of the equation and the variables it contains, as well as any descriptions relations between variables.